 If you fear carbs, you’re not alone.
 They’ve been absolutely vilified in diet culture.
-But, hear me out: The right carbs are your friends.
+But hear me out: The right carbs are your friends.
 Like, your best friends!
-The ones who don’t care if you don’t clean up before you come over.
+The type of friends who don’t care if you don’t clean up before they come over.
 They provide slow and steady energy, good mood vibes, and perhaps most importantly, they help you feel full and satisfied for longer, especially when combined with a protein.

 An optimal amount of fat is about 10-15 grams per meal.
 It may sound like a lot but it’s easy to get there.
 We typically cook with fats like oil and butter, or eat protein that already contains it, so it’s not always necessary to add more.
 But if your meal is lacking in fat, it’s really not such a chore to add.
 I can’t imagine thinking, “Oh man!
 I need to add some delicious nuts now!
 Darn it!”

 But, like carbs, not all fats are created equal.
 Some fats, like the monounsaturated fats found in avocados, nuts, and olive oil, and the polyunsaturated fats found in fish, are extremely beneficial to your heart health.
 Other fats, like hydrogenated fats and those found in fast food, margarine, fatty meats, and manufactured desserts, increase your risk of heart disease.
 Aim to maximize the good fats in your diet and minimize the other ones as much as possible.

 Whew!!
 That was a lot of info.
 Let’s Recap: